FAQ'S

 How should I care for my new bowl or vessel?

-I tell people that there are 2 rules.
-First, don’t get it wet.
-Water will ruin the finish.
+I generally tell people that there are 2 rules.
+First, don’t get it wet…water will alter the finish.
 Second, dust as needed (but that rule is optional).

 Is my new bowl food safe?

-Most of my bowls are decorative rather than functional, but they are food safe.
-Almost all of the bowls have a polyurethane finish, applied as a thin wiping coat.
-Generally, three coats are applied, leaving adequate drying time for the finish to catalyze.
-Once the finish is hardened, it is inert.
-Over this I apply a paste wax and hand buff.
-Again, the wax is inert once the softener solvent evaporates.
+Many of my bowls are decorative rather than functional, but they are food safe.
+Most of my bowls have multiple coats of a thin polyurethane finish.
+Once the finish is hardened, it’s inert.
+Then I apply a paste wax and hand buff.
+Again, the wax is inert once dry.

 Where does the wood come from?

-Most of the wood I use comes from local trees in the Spring/Houston area.
-People who know that I am a woodturner will call when they or someone they know has part of a tree available.
-Trees tend to be removed when they are dead, diseased, or pose a structural hazard.
-I always eyeball construction sites while driving around, and sometimes I just follow the sound of chainsaws in the neighborhood.
+Most of the wood I use comes from local sources.
+My new studio is located in a mixed northeastern hardwood forest, so there is a lot of very local wood available.
+People who know that I am a woodturner will call when they have part of a tree available.
+Sometimes people bring me wood when they have an excess supply.
+And sometimes I just follow the sound of chainsaws.

-Some bowls need to be made from kiln dried wood.
-I’ve been getting my dry wood blanks from a mom-and-pop sawmill in northeast Iowa for decades.
+Some bowls, such as those with inlay elements, need to be made from kiln dried wood.
+I’ve been getting dry wood blanks from a mom-and-pop sawmill in northeast Iowa for decades.

-How do I get the bowls and vessels so smooth?
+How do you get the bowls and vessels so smooth?

-I pay a lot of attention to sanding, and check each stage under bright lights.
+I pay a lot of attention to sanding, checking my progress at each stage under very bright lights.
 My final sandpaper grade is usually 600 grit.
 This is so fine, that it really does not feel abrasive to the touch.